yaroshenkonikita/MazeCaves-Game/README.md

 - The size of cells in pixels is calculated so that the cave occupies the entire field allotted to it
 - Prepare full coverage of the cave generation module with unit-tests

+💡 [Tap here](https://forms.yandex.ru/u/635a9e43068ff01f4d20bfc9/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.